 We did our best to look like we understood what the tour guide was saying, but only really caught a few words here and there.
 The cave is huge!
 Maybe it was the hunger talking, but it felt like we walked for miles through lighted caverns and formations.

 The tour was 45 minutes long and, for the most part, was informational (I can only guess from the amount of talking the guide did and the amount of oohing and awing the crowd did).
 However, China is China, so we were treated to several stops within the cave where we could purchase pictures or visit the gift shops.

-We didn’t see everything in the park.
-Unfortunately, by the time our 45 minute tour of the cave was over, we were near-starving.
+We didn’t see everything in the park, but by the time our 45 minute tour of the cave was over, we were near-starving.
 So, we booked it out of the park and over towards our side of town for an amazing snack of Hong Kong Waffles (which is as delicious as it looks).

 I enjoyed our day at the park, but I don’t think I would recommend it to visitors of Guilin.
 It is overpriced and a little underwhelming.
-There are plenty of other sights in the area that are cheaper, less crowded, and more interesting.
+There are plenty of other sights in the area that are cheaper, less crowded, and more interesting (like Fubo Mountain).
 I would, however, recommend the Hong Kong Waffles.
 Those things are to die for!